You’ve accepted a teaching position in China, so now it’s time to navigate the process of obtaining a visa for teaching in China.

-After placement (if you’re still job hunting, visit our vacancies page), we will put you in touch with the international curriculum center or independent school you will be working with and they will start to guide you through the visa application process.
+After placement (if you’re still job-hunting, visit our vacancies page), we will put you in touch with the international curriculum center or independent school you will be working with and they will start to guide you through the visa application process.
 School or center staff will send you specific instructions after you confirm acceptance of the job offer.
+Please note that visa requirements and application processes can change, so it’s always a good idea to check with your local Chinese embassy for up to date information (link opens to the Chinese embassy in the USA).

-To help you in the meantime, here are some of the most common questions we receive about the visa process:
+To help you in the meantime, here are some of the most common questions we receive about the process of obtaining a visa for teaching in China:

 - Criminal background check (10 minutes) – in many countries this can be applied for online.